supervisely/docs/enterprise/s3/README.md

-In Enterprise Edition we support data storage in Azure Blob Storage or any S3 compatible storage (i.e. AWS S3).
+In Enterprise Edition you can not only store files on a hard drive, but also connect Azure Blob Storage, Google Cloud or any S3 compatible storage (i.e. AWS S3).

+You can upload files from your PC to connected cloud storage or use already uploaded files from cloud storage as a source (without duplicating it).

 ## How we store files